Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Results and Analysis

 In Fig.~\ref{fg:rock}, we show a set of rocking curves (rotating the crystal with the spectrometer at fixed wave vector {\bf Q}) displaying multiple peaks for several different reflections.
 If there were multiple crystal domains of the same phase but with different orientations, we would expect the same set of peaks to show up with identical angular separations for all reflections.
 Instead, we find that the peaks labeled A and B have a variable angular separation; in fact, we cannot resolve separate peaks for (0 0 $-4$).
 Note that there is also a third peak C; however, we could not simultaneously align the ${\bf a}^*$ and ${\bf c}^*$ axes of all three sets of peaks within the scattering plane, and so we will not do any quantitative analysis of C.

 We had initially aligned the sample using the A peaks resulting in $a_{\rm A}=6.815$~\AA\,and $\beta_{\rm A}=90.35^\circ$.
 When we tried aligning on peak B for the (4 0 0) reflection, we found $a_{\rm B}=6.877$~\AA\ and $\beta_{\rm B}=89.22^\circ$.
 This immediately leads to two conclusions.
 First of all, it indicates that peaks A and B correspond to distinct phases.
 Secondly, we can recover a value of $\beta\ge90^\circ$ for phase B if we view it as rotated by $180^\circ$ around ${\bf c}^*$ relative to phase A. In this case, (4 0 0)$_{\rm A}$ is adjacent to ($-4$ 0 0)$_{\rm B}$ and $\beta_{\rm B}=90.78^\circ$.
+The mosaic of each of these phases is broader than the calculated instrument resolution indicated by the horizontal bars in Fig.~\ref{fg:rock}(a).
 The correspondence between the reflections for phases A and B is illustrated in Fig.~\ref{fg:rock}(f).
 Properly distinguishing these phases turns out to be important, as they exhibit different magnetic orders, as we will discuss shortly.

+Given two phases with slightly different lattice parameters, one might expect to see a splitting when measuring along {\bf Q} in a $\theta$-$2\theta$ scan; however, we observed no evidence of any peak splittings or notable peak broadenings.
+Similarly, the neutron powder diffraction data, to be discussed, did not give direct evidence for two different structural phases.
+The only indication of two phases came from the rocking-curve scans.

 To appreciate the relative orientations of phases A and B, we note that ${\bf c}^*$ is defined to be perpendicular to the real-space vectors {\bf a} and {\bf b}.
 The fact that the ${\bf c}^*$ vectors of phases A and B are parallel means that the pseudo-hexagonal planes of these phases are parallel, while the orientation of {\bf a} reverses in moving from one phase to the next.